mduvekot/writingclub/BIT.md

 # interruption - a few questions

-"My understanding is that nudge theory was developed in a libertarian/utitilarian framework, here the objects/targets were presumed to retain the freedom to choose to "comply".
-Within the context of a mandate to use AI, though, this freedom no longer exists.
-Does that have ethical implications for how the nudges are applied?"
+* **On nudge theory** You barely mention it in the paper, but as I understand nudge theory, it was developed in a somewhat libertarian/utilitarian framework and the  ethical deployment of psychological manipulation justified on the basis of preserving freedom of choice ~~(where the people were presumed to retain the freedom to choose whether they want to "comply").~~ Within the context of a mandate to use AI, though, this freedom to not comply no longer exists.
+Does that have  implications for how the nudges can be deployed ethically?

 * **On nudge theory** *Nudge theory was justified on the basis of preserving freedom of choice.
 If AI adoption is mandated, that freedom no longer exists.
 Isn’t calling these interventions ‘nudges’ just a way of disguising coercion — and doesn’t that raise serious ethical concerns?*